dotpointer/dptools/README.md

 ### vmcpus

-VirtualBox, get and set the number of CPU:s.
+VirtualBox, get and set the number of machine CPU:s.
 Made in Bash.

 ### vmdel